 A closed-vent system operating with no detectable organic emissions must be inspected by conducting an initial leak detection monitoring of the closed-vent system before the system becomes subject to Subpart CC.
-The procedures in 40 CFR 264.1034(b) must be used to demonstrate that there are no detectable emissions.
+The procedures in §264.1034(b) must be used to demonstrate that there are no detectable emissions.
 After the initial monitoring, the system must be inspected as follows: Joints, seams and other connections that are permanently or semi-permanently sealed must be visually inspected at least once per year.
-The owner or operator must also monitor after replacement or repair of any component.
-Other components must be monitored annually and at other times as required by the Regional Administrator.

-A closed-vent system that operates under negative pressure must be inspected visually before the system becomes subject to Subpart CC.
+Must also monitor after replacement or repair of any component.
+Other components must be monitored annually and at other times as requested by the Regional Administrator.
+A closed-vent system that operates under negative pressure must be conducted visually before the system becomes subject to Subpart CC.
 After the initial monitoring, the system must be visually inspected at least once per year.